Table of contents

 A point of clarification: Don’t let the term pod security policy confuse you.
 Although the name might make it sound like pod security policies define security settings for a specific pod, the opposite is actually true.

-Kubernetes pod security policies are a cluster-level resource, meaning that they define security policies that apply to your entire cluster, not individual pods.
+Kubernetes pod security policies are a cluster-level resource, meaning that they define security policies that apply to your entire cluster — complementing cluster-wide Container Security Scanning efforts that enforce consistency across environments.

 Defining and activating pod security policies